mniet2009/Kubernetes-Zero-to-Hero/Security/Manage_Security_Like_Pro.md

 #### Configure the key management system to store and manage encryption keys.

 The Encryption Provider requires a key management system to store and manage encryption keys.
-You can use a cloud-based key management system like Google Cloud KMS or Amazon Web Services KMS, or a self-hosted key management system like HashiCorp Vault.
+You can use a cloud-based key management system like Google Cloud KMS or Amazon Web Services KMS, or a self-hosted key management system like HashiCorp Vault...

 You must configure the key management system to generate a key and give the Kubernetes API server access to the key.
 The specific steps to do this depend on the key management system you are using.